Tea-pott/OpenCV/README.md

-# Face and text detection in Newspaper unsing OpenCV and Pytesseract
+# Face and text detection in Newspaper using OpenCV and Pytesseract

 - Find the required packages for the project in requiements.txt
 - Follow this post(https://stackoverflow.com/questions/14684968/how-to-export-virtualenv)